Registration and Appointments

-DMHC serves patients ages 3 to 103 – with ailments ranging from the simple to the complex – in 150 communities across North Carolina.
+DMHC serves patients ages 3 to 103 – with ailments ranging from the simple to the complex – in 400 communities across The Carolinas.
 We have particular expertise in providing medical care to individuals with complicated, chronic health conditions as well as specialized geriatric care to frail, elderly patients.
-Our patient population includes those who are unable or too sick to travel to the doctor, patients who live in rural areas, patients wishing to avoid crowded, conventional waiting rooms, and travelers to North Carolina.
-Additionally, we provide continuing care to residents in more than 250 assisted- or independent-living and CCRC communities across the state.
+Our patient population includes those who are unable or too sick to travel to the doctor, patients who live in rural areas, patients wishing to avoid crowded, conventional waiting rooms, and travelers to North Carolina and Upstate and Lowcountry South Carolina.
+Additionally, we provide continuing care to residents in more than 400 assisted- or independent-living and CCRC communities across the state.

 2. Where can a DMHC primary care clinician see my loved one?

 Wherever they are!
-DMHC clinicians are in 150+ communities across North Carolina, and we visit patients living in private homes, assisted and independent resident communities, in corporate office settings and in travelers’ hotel rooms.
+DMHC clinicians are in 400 communities across The Carolinas, and we visit patients living in private homes, assisted and independent resident communities, in corporate office settings and in travelers’ hotel rooms.
 Please call our office (919) 932-5700 if you need further clarification on locations or visit our Clinicians page to see the communities we service.